epiccoleman/advent_of_code_ex/apps/aoc_2015/notes.md

 # notes - AOC 2015

+# day 5
+guess that the nasty regex one from 2020 prepared me a bit for this, i still had to get pretty gnarly though for the recurring pair thing. gross looking pipeline but hey, it works

 # day 4
 another easy one, thanks to erlang for having an md5 function.
 I guess there's probably a clever way to do this but idk what it would be.